khulnasoft-lab/khulnasoft-ui/doc/contributing/end_to_end_test.md

 #### Best practices

 Don't loop over several stories in the function that you pass to `glRunA11yTests`.
-This helper will only run the A11Y checks in the last story that the function visited, for example:
+This helper will only run the accessibility checks in the last story that the function visited, for example:

 ```javascript